 - People with high cholesterol and high triglycerides in their blood are at increased risk of gallstones.
 This is because they make the bile thicker.
 An ox bile supplement helps to make the bile thinner and can help to reduce the size of stones.

 - Cholesterol lowering drugs raise the risk of gallstones; particularly statins and clofibrate.

 - Having a fatty liver or sluggish, overworked liver significantly raises the risk of developing gallstones.
 In fact they are almost inevitable.
-If your liver is not healthy, it can’t possibly make healthy bile.
-The ingredients in Livatone cleanse the liver, and assist with bile production.

 - People with indigestion, bloating, heartburn, reflux, flatulence or burping are more prone to developing gallbladder disease.